rickh1965/pxebootenv/README.md

 6. Like the the first step, if you have a plain Debian 12 server, you can skip the previous setup and just execute the proxmox install playbook.
 Follow the instructions for [proxmox.yml](proxmox.md)
 7. Finally to optionally enable HBA mode on your p410 controller please follow this [p410.yml](p410.md)

+## A final word

+Reboots on these old HP servers take a *long* time.
+Downloading the distributions also take a while.
+The automated installations, can take quite a while, don't interupt the process.
+Unless the playbooks puts out an error, this old rusty iron is still working.
+Be patient, good luck!!

 ### License